Joan M. Davis

 Recommended Global Dentistry Conferences

-The nature of the conference is crucial to its purpose as dentists who attend the conference can not only contribute and share their research but also learn about how marketing influences their practices and implement and modernize.
+The nature of the conference is crucial to its purpose as dentists who attend the conference can not only contribute and share their research but also learn about how marketing influences their practices and implement and modernize

 Dental Marketing is the integration of marketing strategies in the field of dentistry to help Dental Professionals harness the full potential of their practice.
 It involves the use of tools and techniques of marketing to achieve a certain degree of publicity and broaden the reach of the practice and the practitioner.
-The conference is a rare opportunity for all individuals of the dental community to upgrade their know-how of the latest marketing strategies
+The conference is a rare opportunity for all individuals of the dental community to upgrade their know-how of the latest marketing strategies.

 Dentistry & Dental Marketing has been designed with a twofold objective in mind.
-The main theme of the conference is "Dentistry meets marketing” which covers a wide range of critically important sessions.
+The main theme of the conference is "Modern Dentistry with Gentle Care” which covers a wide range of critically important sessions.

-The event aims at bringing a wide range of dental professionals ranging from mainstream Prosthodontics & Orthodontics to relatively offbeat Micro dentistry, Holistic Dentistry etc and also lays a special emphasis at Educating and informing dental practitioners with the latest knowledge of Marketing strategies that can be applied to counter the undervaluation dental practices face.
+The event aims at bringing a wide range of dental professionals ranging from mainstream Prosthodontics & Orthodontics to relatively offbeat Micro dentistry, Holistic Dentistry etc. and also lays a special emphasis at educating and informing dental practitioners with the latest knowledge of marketing strategies that can be applied to counter the undervaluation dental practices face.

 To add to its promise, the venue of the event has been selected after much research to assure that the event is being held in one of the hotspots for the concerned field, therefore attendance is expected to be astounding, both in quality and quantity.
 The variety of prospective audience includes: figures of academic excellence, interested industrialists, Students, exhibitors and eminent faces from the world of marketing thus enabling the sponsors a unique chance to choose from a pool of outstanding scopes for expansion of their business, new project undertaking and recruitment.
-All these factors combined and several more make Dental Marketing-2017 a “must attend” dental conference.
+All these factors combined and several more make Dental Marketing-2019 a “must attend” dental conference.

 A Unique Opportunity for Advertisers and Sponsors at this International event.

-For sponsorship opportunities: http://dentalmarketing.conferenceseries.com/sponsors.php
+For sponsorship opportunities: https://dentalmarketing.conferenceseries.com/sponsors.php

 We cordially invite all concerned people from USA, UK, Jordan, UAE, Turkey, Spain, Saudi Arabia, Egypt, Netherlands, Germany, France, Italy, Brazil, Dubai, Israel, India, China, Japan to come join us at our event and make it successful by your participation.
 A brief summary of the exciting topics covered in this conference is given below.